dsccommunity/xPSDesiredStateConfiguration/README.md

     * Formatting updated as per style guidelines
     * Missing comment-based help added for Get-/Set-/Test-TargetResource
     * Typos fixed in Unit test script
     * Unit test 'Get-TargetResource/Should return hashtable with correct values when group has no members' updated to handle the expected empty Members array correctly
+* xUser:
+    * Fixed PSSA/Style violations
+    * Added/Updated Tests and Examples

 ### 4.0.0.0